Our policy on radiotherapy

 Radiotherapy is cutting-edge, curative and cost-effective.
 We want every person having radiotherapy to have high-quality, modern radiotherapy, and for there to be equitable access to the most innovative types of treatments across the UK.

 The radiotherapy dataset (RTDS) held by NHS Digital has seen huge improvements over the last decade which has enabled CRUK and other stakeholders to carry out much more complete analysis of patient access and outcomes.
-However, improving cancer data capture and access should be made an ongoing priority for NHS England and NHS Digital as this would help improve identification and understanding of variation in access further.
+Improving cancer data capture and access should be made an ongoing priority for health sector decision makers and digital leads as this would help improve identification and understanding of variation in access further.

 Amidst wider NHS staff shortages, there are significant shortages of the specialist staff who give radiotherapy treatments.
-Based on Health Education England’s (HEE) 2018 estimate, the NHS in England will require an aggregate growth of 45% in its cancer workforce by 2029 to deliver worldclass cancer services.
+Based on Health Education England’s (HEE) 2018 estimate(link is external), the NHS in England will require an aggregate growth of 45% in its cancer workforce by 2029 to deliver worldclass cancer services.
 In comparison, the therapeutic radiotherapy workforce grew by 28% between 2012 and 2021.
-Further, in 2021, a Radiotherapy UK survey found that 79% of respondents from the wider radiotherapy workforce across the UK said the pressure of the pandemic or the recovery has caused themselves or colleagues to consider leaving the radiotherapy profession.

 Join us on Twitter/X